cjalvarado6/web-scraping/README.md

    python main.py
    ```

+3. When prompted, choose whether to divide books by genre:
+   - If you select "yes", the script will create separate CSV files for each genre in the `data` folder.
-3. The script will scrape all the books and save the data into a file named `books.csv` in the current directory.
+   - If you select "no", the script will save all books into a single file named `books.csv` in the `data` folder.

 ## File Overview

 - `main.py`: Contains the logic for fetching, scraping, and saving book data.
+- `data/`: Folder where the scraped CSV files are saved.